1

 Current Status of Bill HR 1004

 Bill HR 1004 is currently in the status of Bill Introduced since February 5, 2025.
 Bill HR 1004 was introduced during Congress 119 and was introduced to the House on February 5, 2025.
-Bill HR 1004's most recent activity was Subcommittee Hearings Held as of February 3, 2026
+Bill HR 1004's most recent activity was Forwarded by Subcommittee to Full Committee by Voice Vote. as of March 26, 2026

 Bipartisan Support of Bill HR 1004